 Terroir: My Spiritual Journey (Part 2)

 I’m planting a vineyard in San Juan Bautista; this much we know.
-It won’t look very much like a vineyard—rather more like an untamed, feral garden of one’s dreams that happens to grow some grapes.1 While it would be nice if this new vineyard/garden were at least nominally remunerative, the primary motive for this project is not monetary, but rather very personal.
+It won’t look very much like a vineyard—rather more like an untamed, feral garden of one’s dreams that happens to grow some grapes. ((This is sometimes piquantly referred to as “promiscuous culture.”))
+While it would be nice if this new vineyard/garden were at least nominally remunerative, the primary motive for this project is not monetary, but rather very personal.
 I’m hoping to bring something of real beauty into existence, as well as express a new range of genetic possibilities while leaving the aforesaid vineyard as some sort of bequeathal to the world.
 I’m also wondering whether this agricultural endeavor might somehow reconnect me to Nature writ large, and also perhaps to my own nature—that person, whomever he might be, who simply is, when not publically presenting or posturing.

 Still, some open issues have largely been settled since my most recent communiqué here.
-It’s now very clear to me that the earlier notion of collecting seeds from self-pollinating vines is probably not the greatest idea,3 but hybridizing vinifera with itself might in fact be very interesting.
+It’s now very clear to me that the earlier notion of collecting seeds from self-pollinating vines is probably not the greatest idea, ((If you collect the seeds of a self-pollinating vinifera grape, there will be a significant number of genetic anomalies in the offspring, depending on the variety and how genetically stable, i.e., how old a variety it is).
+This holds true for any species—collies or Hapsburgs—which has become too inbred, and leads to all sorts of genetic defects—hip dysplasia, idiocy, hemophilia, etc.)) but hybridizing vinifera with itself might in fact be very interesting.
 Plant hybridization is usually done with a very precise telos, a specific problem that needs to be solved.
 It’s imagined, for example, that there’s a potential market for a particular flavor or appearance in a seedless grape variety, but that grape, unfortunately, has seeds, not something that spitting-averse North Americans are really down with.
 Cross it with a seedless variety multiple times until you end up with something that has the flavor and appearance of the imagined grape but no seeds.
 Or, the grape has a marvelous aroma and a delicious flavor, but is a stingy yielder.
-Cross muscat of Alexandria (a relatively shy bearer) with the prolific grenache gris and Bob’s your uncle!4
+Cross muscat of Alexandria (a relatively shy bearer) with the prolific grenache gris and Bob’s your uncle! ((You end up with “Symphony,” a very nice grape that expresses discreet Muscat character and yields like crazy; it has not, alas, set the wine world on fire.))

 “Greatness” in grapes is largely contextual—pinot noir is hardly great in Fresno.
 Moreover, there’s tremendous disparity in the presentation of so-called “great” grapes.
 For example, the size of the cluster and individual berry of most great grapes is generally modest—this insures proper and even ripening, resistance to such issues as bunch rot, and good flavor intensity in virtue of the skin to juice ratio.
 And yet, nebbiolo and grenache are both brilliant grapes, but both present a fairly large cluster (cutting off parts of aforesaid is usually most advantageous).
 And apart from centuries of experience with riesling, say, how would one obviously intuit that it was vastly superior to sylvaner, which is not so dissimilar in appearance?
 Certainly to start, you would need to see them growing side by side and likely in several different contexts.
 In conversation with Professor Andy Walker, geneticist and endowed chair in viticulture at UC Davis, I asked pointedly if he reckoned there were any visible characteristics that bespoke greatness in particular grape varieties.
 Andy posited that in his experience, a number of great grapes—both red and white—seem to share the odd property of exhibiting red striations in their canes.
 This artifact might well be a function of a red-clustered antecedent in the woodshed, but more relevantly, it might also be an indication of genomic complexity with a super-abundance of biochemical elaboration.
-Dolcetto and charbono, however, both exhibit red striations in their canes but IMHO produce wines of relative simplicity.5 Maybe the art of grape vine observation is a bit like phrenology, the divination of occult qualities by the observation of the more visible ones.
+Dolcetto and charbono, however, both exhibit red striations in their canes but IMHO produce wines of relative simplicity. ((We know in fact that the pinot genome is longer than the human one—intuitively, at least, this is a partial explanation of its greatness.
+I have no idea how complicated it would be to measure the relative length of the grape genome, or even if this ultimately correlates to anything, but it would be an interesting avenue to pursue.))
+Maybe the art of grape vine observation is a bit like phrenology, the divination of occult qualities by the observation of the more visible ones.

 Wine grapes are typically bred for such traits as cold-hardiness, disease resistance, greater yield, earlier or later ripening, etc., but seldom in recent history are they bred essentially for the sheer hell of it—as an indulgence of the breeder’s aesthetic whim or a dedication to an abstract (and perhaps ephemeral) notion of wine quality.
-So the question remains just how feasible it might be to discover and create something new and compelling,6 or even find the grape that perhaps makes a wine one would most like to drink.7 Ultimately, if the purpose of the exercise is to find a grape or set of grapes intended to optimally express the inherent unique qualities of the site, its terroir, the question really becomes how might one identify those grapes that are optimally suited to it—that in some sense belong.
+So the question remains just how feasible it might be to discover and create something new and compelling, ((And indeed, by a certain logic, why would one want to or need to create new grape varieties, as there are already a dizzying profusion of grapes, many (most) of which have not been adopted commercially?
+It could be argued that the only real logical reason for continuing to breed vinifera grapes is to look for new strains that solve particular problems—and the biggest problem is that disease organisms themselves evolve, growing progressively more virulent over time, whereas the genetics of domesticated grapes have largely been unchanged over the last thousand years.
+The New York Times published a piece recently suggesting that the potential problem with domesticated (vinifera) grapes has been that they have not enjoyed a particularly active sex life over the last millennium.
+I am afraid that the scope of this particular exercise will probably not permit me to introduce non-vinifera species into this particular pool.
+Finding grapes that are most sublime when turned into wine and are also more resistant to powdery mildew, phylloxera, Pierce’s Disease, and nematodes might well be just too wide-ranging a brief to address this lifetime.)) or even find the grape that perhaps makes a wine one would most like to drink. ((A writer is faced with a similar conundrum.
+There are certainly plenty of books—some of them great, some less so—out there to read.
+But only the writer knows what is the book that he most wants to read.
+If he can’t find such a book, he has no choice but to write it himself.))
+Ultimately, if the purpose of the exercise is to find a grape or set of grapes intended to optimally express the inherent unique qualities of the site, its terroir, the question really becomes how might one identify those grapes that are optimally suited to it—that in some sense belong.
 As an example, it was observed long ago that pinot noir was a particularly brilliant grape and generally well suited to the CÃ´tes de Nuits, and with centuries of iteration and observation, an individual grower could find the individual vines on his site that were slightly better suited—they were a little sweeter, a little less prone to disease, or just happened to catch the vigneron’s eye.
 Through sélection massale, an individual cru could progressively grow more individuated, and better adapted to a particular site.
 Hand, meet glove.

 In the case of San Juan, by allowing such expression of so much genetic diversity through hybridization, there may well emerge a set of individual plants that appear to be utterly at home there—indeed, look as if they’ve been there for hundreds if not thousands of years.
 Alternatively, it may well turn out that the blooming, buzzing confusion of thousands of genetically distinct individual vines, each with its own story to tell, may itself yield an utterly unique wine, a complex tapestry with special qualities that are the result of the accretion of minute differences.